pombase/genome_changelog/readme.md

 ```
 Where `data/chromosome1/10.contig` is the file `chromosome1.contig` at revision 10, etc.

+You can also download the svn diffs by running `python get_svn_diff.py`

 ### Known errors

 There are known erros in the downloaded contig files, some of which will require manual fixing if you are to run the analysis pipeline.
 See [`known_errors.md`](known_errors.md).